Deep Reinforcement Learning for Traveling Purchaser Problems: Bipartite Graph Representation for TPPs

 Bipartite graphs have been demonstrated effective in representing general MILP problems \citep{r_7, r_51}, where the variables and constraints are represented as two sets of nodes, and an edge connects a variable node and a constraint node if the corresponding column contributes to this constraint.
-Readers are referred to \cite{r_6} for a more detailed introduction and analysis.
-However, directly applying this representation to the MILP formulation (\ref{eq_1})-(\ref{eq_9}) for TPPs can introduce unnecessary redundancy: the parameters to characterize a specific TPP instance exist only in the objective function (\ref{eq_1}) and constraints (\ref{eq_2})-(\ref{eq_3}), whereas constraints (\ref{eq_4})-(\ref{eq_6}), which are used to form a simple cycle, have already been guaranteed by the masking rules (Section \ref{Action}) and therefore need not be explicitly represented for the policy network.
-Moreover, the constraints and variables associated with the same element (e.g., a market or a product) can be further merged to reduce the graph size and thus improve the computational efficiency of the policy network.
+Readers are referred to \cite{r_6} for a more detailed introduction.
+However, directly applying this representation on the MILP formulation (\ref{eq_1})-(\ref{eq_9}) for TPPs can introduce unnecessary redundancy.
+Specifically, the parameters to characterize a specific TPP instance appear only in the objective function (\ref{eq_1}) and constraints (\ref{eq_2})-(\ref{eq_3}), whereas constraints (\ref{eq_4})-(\ref{eq_6}), which enforce the formation of a simple cycle, are already guaranteed by the masking rules (Section \ref{Action}) and thus need not be explicitly represented for the policy network.
+Moreover, the constraints and variables associated with the same element (e.g., a market or a product) can be merged to reduce the graph size and thus improve the computational efficiency of the policy network.